Bentivoglio family

-The Bentivoglio family (Latin: Bentivoius) was an Italian noble family that became the de facto rulers of Bologna and responsible for giving the city its political autonomy during the Renaissance, although their rule did not survive a century.
+The Bentivoglio family (Latin: Bentivoius) was an Italian noble family whose members became the de facto rulers of Bologna during the Renaissance.

 History

 The presence in Bologna of the Bentivoglio family is first recorded in 1323.
 Originally from the castle of that name in the neighborhood of Bologna, the family claimed descent from Enzio, King of Sardinia, an illegitimate son of Frederick II, Holy Roman Emperor.

 During the fourteenth century, the family, belonging to one of the worker's guilds at Bologna, had gained power as pro-papist Guelph leaders in the fourteenth century.
 Amid the faction-conflicts of the commune, on 14 March 1401, Giovanni I Bentivoglio, with the help of Gian Galeazzo Visconti, declared himself signore and Gonfaloniere di Giustizia.
 The Visconti however soured on Giovanni, and he was defeated and killed on 26 June 1402 at the Battle of Casalecchio and was interred in the church of San Giacomo Maggiore.

 During the next few decades, the city's political status -and the family's fortunes- remained unpredictable.
 The son of Giovanni I, Anton Galeazzo (or Antongaleazzo, c.
 1385–1435), was a lecturer in civil law who briefly assumed power in Bologna in 1420, but was quickly overthrown.
-He became a condottiero, and was assassinated by papal officials on 23 December 1435 due to fears over his growing power (he had returned to Bologna in December).
+He became a condottiero, and was assassinated by papal officials in 1435.
 During his reign the Bentivoglio received the fief of Castel Bolognese.

-In 1438 Annibale I Bentivoglio, a putative son of Anton Galeazzo (his mother, Lina Canigiani, was said to be uncertain of the boy's paternity and the matter was decided by dice), led a city revolt against the Papacy.
+In 1438 Annibale I Bentivoglio, a putative son of Anton Galeazzo, led a city revolt against the Papacy.
 He tried to make peace with the Visconti of Milan and to convince the Pope not to place Bologna under papal dominion.
 In 1442, the Visconti condottiere Niccolò Piccinino imprisoned Annibale and his supporters at Varano, but Annibale was freed by Galeazzo Marescotti in 1442.
 When Annibale returned to Bologna, the powers of government were conferred to him, a sign that the city recognized the family's political importance.
-However, on 24 June 1445, with the support of Pope Eugene IV, Battista Canneschi, succeeded in assassinating his rival Annibale.
+However, Annibale would be assassinated in 1445.